The group also provides feedback on:

 Dr. Andreas Gautschi

-Dr. Andreas Gautschi is Chief Geoscientific Advisor at the Swiss National Cooperative for the Disposal of Radioactive Waste.
+Dr. Andreas Gautschi was Chief Geoscientific Advisor at the Swiss National Cooperative for the Disposal of Radioactive Waste.
+Since his retirement, he works as an international geoscientific consultant.
 Dr. Gautschi has more than 30 years of geoscience experience related to the planning, co-ordination and implementation of site evaluation programs for deep geological repositories in both crystalline and sedimentary rocks.
 He co-ordinated successful geoscience activities that contributed to the selection of the Opalinus Clay formation as the preferred geologic setting for the long-term management of high-level waste in Switzerland.
-He also has a lectureship at ETH Zurich.
+He still has a lectureship at ETH Zurich on deep geological disposal of radioactive waste.

 Mr. Anders Ström